Jamie Dornan And Amelia Warner Not Affected By ‘Fifty Shades’ Actor’s Alleged Romance With Dakota Johnson

 What the fans did not know was that Jamie Dornan and Dakota Johnson were already good pals way before they started to film the Fifty Shades franchise.
 The connection that the viewers saw in the first two installments was actually a result of two friends with great acting skills.

 In fact, Dakota Johnson has already slammed these romance rumors that linked her to her Fifty Shades leading man.
-The actress might already had enough of all the whispers and speculations about the status of her relationship with Jamie Dornan so she addressed the issue sarcastically in a recent interview.
+The actress might already have had enough of all the whispers and speculations about the status of her relationship with Jamie Dornan, so she addressed the issue sarcastically in a recent interview.

 “We hate each other, and we’re having an affair, so everybody’s right.
 How about that?”